Vixlun/telegram-bot/README.md

-# telegram_bot_why
+# Telegram bot 'Why?'
-Telegram bot, which ask you WHY?
+Telegram bot, which just ask you - Why?